Pocsek/mini-dbms/to-do.md

 + "DESCRIBE TABLE" command

 ## Lab3
+1. create index files
-1. integrity validation for "insert into"
+2. integrity validation for "insert into"
-2. integrity validation for "delete from"
+3. integrity validation for "delete from"

 ## Lab4
 1. parser for "select"